sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Every pod can reach other pod because of a networking solution:

 - pod network is an internal network that span accross all the nodes in the cluster:
 - To which all pods connect to

-- Services are used for communication amoong pods
+- Services are used for communication among pods
-   - it is not a container, it is virtual components in the k8 memeory
+   - it is not a container, it is virtual components in the k8 memory
    - It uses kube-proxy:
 kube proxy is a process that runs on each node in a cluster:
   - looks for new services